marcakafoddex/ecs/README.md

 # C++ Entity Component System

 Overview:
+- no external dependencies, just a C++17 compiler
+  - tested with MSVC 2019, clang and gcc
 - bitmask based components
   - currently hard limit of 64 different components
 - uses archetypes to define types of entities